virtusize/virtusize.github.io/source/order-confirmation-page-integration/index.rst

 size
     *String* - The size or size id of the purchased item.
-This must match the size identifiers used in the product database of Virtusize.
+This must match the size identifiers used when providing product data to Virtusize.

     Example::